HyperMixer: An MLP-based Low Cost Alternative to Transformers: Experiments

-\paragraph{gMLP} Concurrent to MLPMixer, \cite{liu2021payattentionto} proposed gMLP.
-Token mixing is achieved through weighted summation of all other inputs, similar to the attention mechanism.
-However, rather than computing weights as function of the inputs like in attention, in gMLP the weights are a fixed learnable parameters.
+The conceptually closest baseline is \textbf{\texttt{MLPMixer}}~\citep{tolstikhin2021mlp}, which combines both token and feature mixing using fixed dimensional MLPs, as described in Section~\ref{sec:methods:mlpmixer}.
+Concurrently, \cite{liu2021payattentionto} proposed \textbf{\texttt{gMLP}}, in which token mixing is achieved through weighted summation of all other inputs, similar to the attention mechanism.
+However, rather than computing weights as function of the inputs like in attention, in gMLP the weights are fixed learnable parameters.
 Additionally, linear gating initialized close to one is introduced to facilitate training.
 The original gMLP method does not employ feature mixing modules, as their token mixing module is capable of modeling feature interactions as well in a single gMLP block.
 However, for comparability we inject gMLP blocks as token mixing modules in our general architecture and keep feature mixing modules as well.